medusajs/medusa/docs/content/modules/taxes/inclusive-pricing.md

 Tax Inclusive Pricing is currently in beta mode and guarded by a feature flag.
 To use Tax-Inclusive Pricing either:

 1. Enable the `MEDUSA_FF_TAX_INCLUSIVE_PRICING` environment variable;
-2. Or enable the `tax_inclusive_pricing` key in the Medusa server's settings.
+2. Or enable the `tax_inclusive_pricing` key in the Medusa backend's settings.

 You can learn more about enabling it in the [feature flags](../../development/feature-flags/toggle.md) documentation.